dacci/moget/README.md

           Use the specified proxy
   -U, --proxy-user <user:password>
-          Specify the user name and password to use for proxy authentication -s, --seek <position>
+          Specify the user name and password to use for proxy authentication -b, --cookie <data>
+          Pass the exact data to send to the HTTP server in the Cookie header -s, --seek <position>
           Discard input until the timestamps reach position -f, --fast-start